mouad-eh/mouad-eh.github.io/src/content/blog/adding-new-post.md

 description: "Rules & recommendations for creating or adding posts using Astro Lane."
 ---

-Here are some rules/recommendations, tips & ticks for creating new posts in AstroPaper blog theme.
+Are you planning to create a blog post using the "Astro Lane" theme?
+Here are some guidelines and recommendations to help you create a great post.

 ## Table of contents

-## Frontmatter
+## What is Frontmatter?

+First things first, frontmatter is where you store important information about your article post.
+Some of the essential frontmatter configuration options for blog posts include title, description, pubDate, author, featured, draft, tags, and heroImage.
+Title and description are particularly essential for search engine optimization (SEO).

-Frontmatter is the main place to store some important information about the post (article).
-Frontmatter lies at the top of the article and is written in YAML format.
-Read more about frontmatter and its usage in [astro documentation](https://docs.astro.build/en/guides/markdown-content/).
+> Read more about frontmatter and its usage in [astro documentation](https://docs.astro.build/en/guides/markdown-content/).

-Here is the list of frontmatter property for each post.
+Here are the default frontmatter configuration options for blog posts:

 | Property          | Description                                                                                       | Remark                                        |
 | ----------------- | ------------------------------------------------------------------------------------------------- | --------------------------------------------- |